 I remember my first experience with Mexican Grilled Street Corn, also known as Elote, very well.
-We were in Sayulita enjoying an abundance of amazing tacos and chilaquiles; then there was succulent, dripping down your face, Mexican Grilled Street Corn.
-Messy to hold, and messier with each bite.
-So rewarding!
-The secret about that chowing down session, I had could not stop, I ate so much corn.
-Guess what, after working on this recipe, I did the same thing.
-Devoured!
-It is just that good.
+We were in Sayulita enjoying an abundance of amazing tacos and chilaquiles; then there was succulent, dripping down your face buttery Mexican Grilled Street Corn.
+This recipe is exactly the same; messy to hold, and messier with each bite.
+Completely rewarding.

 Lightly charred cobbs of corn smothered in a buttery and cheesy sauce.
 It was heavenly, sinful and kind of naughty to enjoy such a wonderfully rich treat for no other reason.
 Bites of smokiness along with creaminess, and then add a cold beer to the mix, it was all one needed on a hot summer day walking the streets of Mexico.